Storyteller, dog mom, twin, traveler and aunt.

 As I continued to grow as a college journalist, I also took an interest in copy editing and fact checking.
 I have often, and continue to, joked that the AP Stylebook is my Bible.
 (I even landed my first job because of my passionate cover letter about AP Style and its role in my life.
 I'm serious.)

-Two days after graduating from Ball State University, I moved back to The Region and started working at The Times of Northwest Indiana, where I currently serve as the South Lake County Reporter.
+Two days after graduating from Ball State University, I moved back to The Region and started working at The Times of Northwest Indiana, where I served as the South Lake County reporter for two years.